Shelach Lecha 5779. Reality and Perceived Reality

 “Now they have heard that You, O Lord, are in the midst of this people; that You, O Lord, appear in plain sight when Your cloud rests over them and when You go before them in a pillar of cloud by day and in a pillar of fire by night.”
 (14:14)

 This is a very different perspective.
 God is visibly present in the camp of Israel!
 Other nations see God’s cloud and pillar of fire in plain view.
-And it is an intimidating sight.
+And it is an imposing and intimidating sight.
 Moses sees it, but somehow it makes little impression upon the nation of Israel.

 2. Joshua and Calev challenge the nation and say:

 “If the Lord is pleased with us, He will bring us into that land, a land that flows with milk and honey, and give it to us… Have no fear then of the people of the country, for they are our “bread”.
 Their shadow has been removed from them! the Lord is with us.
 Have no fear of them!”
 (14:8-9)